lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: loimpressscreenshot.png

 To send your picture to the back like if you want to put text in front of it :menuselection:`Arrange --> Send to Back`.
 To send your picture to the front right click on it and :menuselection:`Arrange --> Bring to Front`.
 To send an image behind one layer behind the other :menuselection:`Arrange --> Send Backward`.
+To bring an image forward one layer right click the image :menuselection:`Arrange --> Bring Forward`.

 Slideshows/Presentations
 ------------------------